openhab/openhab-addons/bundles/org.openhab.binding.ephemeris/README.md

 The Ephemeris Binding makes the bridge with Ephemeris core actions.
 It provides access to Ephemeris data via Items without requiring usage of a scripting language.

-The binding will auto create a folder in openhab configuration folder where it expects to find your Jollyday event definition files.
-Eg. for a linux system : /etc/openhab/misc/ephemeris/
+The binding will search your Jollyday event definition files in the sub folder `/misc/ephemeris` located in the configuration folder of openHAB (e.g. for a linux system : /etc/openhab/misc/ephemeris/)

 ## Supported Things